Please ensure Javascript is enabled for purposes of website accessibility

 Bachelor's or Higher Degrees - Current

 All jurisdictions in the United States are included in the five-year American Community Survey estimates.
-The percentage of residents age 25 or more with graduate or professional degrees, for all jurisdictions in Northern Virginia, are displayed in this graph.
-Out of all 3,142 jurisdictions in the USA, six of the twenty highest ranked in the percentage of residents age 25 or more with graduate or higher degrees are located in Northern Virginia.
-Those include the City of Falls Church (1st), Arlington County (3rd), the City of Alexandria (6th), City of Fairfax (9th), Fairfax County (10th), and Loudoun County (19th).
+The percentage of residents age 25 or more with graduate or professional degrees, for all jurisdictions in Northern Virginia, are displayed in the following graph.
+Out of all 3,144 jurisdictions in the USA, six of the twenty highest ranked in the percentage of residents age 25 or more with graduate or higher degrees are located in Northern Virginia.
+Those include the City of Falls Church (1st), Arlington County (3rd), the City of Alexandria (5th), Fairfax County (10th), City of Fairfax (17th), and Loudoun County (19th).
+Overall, Northern Virginia's share is 29.5% for residents age 25 or more with graduate or professional degrees, which is well higher than Virginia and more than twice that of the USA.

 Educational Attainment - Historic Compared to Current